KianYang-Lee/fullstack-open-2021/README.md

 It could be kinda tricky if you are remoting a WSL.
 Try to follow the guide [here](https://gist.github.com/alextsil/f8d861b8a2fc766c06aefc0c35c083ee) for enabling GUI display on WSL.
--`eslint-plugin-cypress`: Plugin of `eslint` for `cypress`
+-`eslint-plugin-cypress`: Plugin of `eslint` for `cypress` -`redux`: State management library
+- `deep-freeze`: to ensure reducer has been correctly defined as an immutable function
+- `react-redux`: hooks API to share redux store with components

 ## Probles of Token-based Authentication